ichuang/pyqsp/README.md

     ang_seq = QuantumSignalProcessingPhases([a_{0}, a_{1}, ..., a_n], signal_operator="Wx")
     print(ang_seq)

-By default, `QuantumSignalProcessingPhases` uses the `laurent` method, which is typically quite fast, but can become unstable for high-degree polynomials due to roundoff errors, requiring some randomization when completing the polynomials. `QuantumSignalProcessingPhases` can also be instructed to use the `tf` method, which employs TensorFlow with a Keras model to find phases by optimization.
+By default, `QuantumSignalProcessingPhases` uses the `laurent` method, which is typically quite fast, but can become unstable for high-degree polynomials due to roundoff errors, requiring some randomization. `QuantumSignalProcessingPhases` can also be instructed to use the `tf` method, which employs TensorFlow with a Keras model to find phases by optimization.
 This stably finds very high-quality solutions, but can be slow, particularly compared with the `laurent` method.
 We can run this method using:

     ang_seq = QuantumSignalProcessingPhases(poly, signal_operator="Wx", method="tf")